ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

 We attempted to "add" a string `"world"` to `x`, which is an integer.
 Python only discovers the problem while running the line: realizing it can't add an `int` and `str`, it throws a `TypeError` exception.
-In a statically typed language, such an error would be caught _before_ running the program (the code wouldn't compile).
+In a statically typed language, such an error would be caught before running the program (the code wouldn't compile).

 To summarize the difference:

-- In static typing, type errors are caught early--_before_ the program runs--which can make debugging easier and programs more reliable
+- In static typing, type errors are caught early--before the program runs--which can make debugging easier and programs more reliable
    .
   You also get better documentation from explicit type annotations in code.
   But static typing requires more upfront work: declaring types and sometimes contending with more rigid code, which can slow down initial development or make code less flexible to change.